 The CHAIN BRAKE is a device designed to stop the chain if kickback occurs.
 The chain brake activates automatically in the event of kickback.
 The chain brake activates manually if the front hand guard is pushed forward.
 The chain brake is disengaged by pulling the front hand guard back toward the front handle as far as possible.

 CHAIN TENSION

-It is normal for a new chain to stretch during first 30 minutes of operation.
-You should check your chain tension frequently.
-See CHAIN TENSION under the SERVICE AND ADJUSTMENTS section.
-AWARNING: Muffler is very hot during and after use.
-Do not touch the muffler or allow combustible material such as dry grass or fuel to do so.
+It is normal for a new chain to stretch during the first 15 minutes of operation.
+You should check your chain tension each time before you start the chain saw.
+See CHAIN TENSION under the MAINTENANCE section.